 |POVERTY REDUCTION, LIVELIHOODS & JOBS

-Fruit and vegetables are high-value crops with tremendous potential to create income and jobs across the value chain, from smallholder farmers to market sellers and food vendors.
-This Initiative will focus on creating the incentive mechanisms and technical and institutional innovations to stimulate year-round production and trade in safe, diverse and high quality fruits and vegetables with minimal losses.
+Fruit and vegetables, as high-value crops, create income and jobs across the value chain, from smallholder farmers to market sellers and food vendors, benefiting 1.5 million poor households.
+Incentive mechanisms, and technical and institutional innovations, stimulate year-round production and trade in safe, diverse and high-quality fruits and vegetables with minimal losses.

 |GENDER EQUALITY, YOUTH & SOCIAL INCLUSION